LeonardoTrapani/rediredge/README.md

 Rediredge pairs a **Go data plane** with a **Next.js control plane**.
 The control plane manages users, domains, and redirect rules; the data plane serves production traffic with a single Go service that handles TLS and issues instant 30x responses based on a redis database (for extremely fast lookups).

 * **Data plane (edge):**
-  * **Go redirector** — handles TLS via autocert (ACME HTTP‑01), reads a compact lookup model from Redis, and returns the redirect immediately.
+  * **Go redirector** — handles TLS via autocert, reads a compact lookup model from Redis, and returns the redirect immediately.
 * **Control plane (dashboard & API):**
-  * **Next.js** app for auth, domains, and redirects; persists canonical configuration and publishes a read‑optimized view for the edge.
+  * **Next.js** app for auth, domains, tracking, and redirects; persists canonical configuration and publishes a read‑optimized view for the edge.

 ---